Bookkeeping 101 Financial Ratios will teach you the eight financial ratios that you really need to know. You

 Profitability ratios indicate the efficiency with which your business manages resources.

 Gross profits/net sales – Your gross margin is one of the most fundamental indicators of operational performance in your business.
-It is calculated by dividing gross profit by net sales, and it should be included on your income statement.
+It is calculated by dividing gross profit by net sales, and it should be included on your profit and loss statement.

 Return on Revenue